-How to build a Kiln for pottery of this type is both easy and cheap.
-If you want to make a small-scale kiln to build and burn as a solo project or a two-man team, this is my favorite.
-8 – 10 hours to reach 1100 degrees Celsius, that’s enough for my projects, but I guess you can push the kiln even further.
+How to build a Kiln for pottery of this type?
+It’s both easy and cheap, so if you want to build a small-scale kiln and burn it as a solo project or a two-man team, this is my favorite kiln.
+It takes 8 – 10 hours to reach 1100 degrees Celsius, that’s enough for my projects, but I guess you can push the kiln even further.
 This is an updraft brick-kiln design, found in many versions around the internet.
 It’s built in a variety of ways, from big to small, and also given a variety of names.
-I call it the half S-kiln, I guess it’s as wrong as anything else.
+I call it the Half S-kiln after the interior flamepath.

-How to build a kiln for pottery – Go for the wood-fired kiln!
+How to build a kiln for pottery – build the wood-fired kiln!

-I like reading books about building pottery kilns (see the link below), and all books seem to agree on this one thing: The one kiln you don’t build is the electrical kiln!
-So, if you want to build a pottery kiln yourself, it makes sense to build a wood-fired kiln.
+All books about building pottery kilns (see the link below) seem to agree on this one thing: The one kiln you don’t build yourself is the electrical kiln!
+So, if you want to build a cheap, homemade pottery kiln, it makes sense to build a wood-fired ceramic kiln.

 If you want to study the design in detail, please see the 3D model at the end of the article.

-Bricks will move a bit (expand) as the kiln gets hot, and you will get glitches between the bricks when the kiln reaches high temperatures.
-This is not a heavy construction, but remember to secure the kiln, I use steel wires.
+Bricks will expand and move as the kiln gets hotter, and you will get glitches between the bricks when the kiln reaches high temperatures.
+This is not a big construction, but remember to secure the kiln.
+I use steel wires.
 I found it to be strong enough to keep this small kiln together.

 We built an opening in the back of the kiln to dig out embers blocking the air ventilation under the fire chamber.
-When not removing embers, keep it locked, you don’t want cool air from the back.
+When not removing embers, keep it locked; you don’t want cool air leaking from the back.
+The whole idea is to heat up the air before it’s dragged into the kiln.

 In the first hour, fire slowly til you pass 150 degrees.
-This is called candling, and is all about giving moisture time to slowly vaporize from the clay before it reaches boiling temperature, you want to avoid water turning to steam.
+This is called candling, and it is all about giving moisture time to slowly vaporize from the clay before it reaches boiling temperature.
+You want to avoid water turning to steam.
 After that, I burn as fast as I can; from 150 to 1000 degrees Celsius takes about 5 hours.

-What is special about this kiln design is its long fire chamber; the wares chamber is on top of the fire chamber, they are both equally long, and that’s a lot of space for combustion.
-But it’s hard to see inside of it when it burns, does it burn at its full length, or if it has openings and “cold spots” between the fire, leaking cold air up in the wares chamber?
-It’s also hard to get wood deep into the kiln.
+What is special about this kiln design is its long fire chamber; the wares chamber is on top of the fire chamber, they are both equally long, and that’s a lot of space for combustion, too much maybe.
+It’s hard to see inside the kiln when it burns.
+Does it burn at its full length?
+Or if it has “cold spots” without wood in the firechamber, leaking cold air up in the wares chamber?
+It’s also hard to get wood deep into the fire chamber.
 I use a 1-meter stick to stuff wood back in there.
-Throwing short sticks deep into the kiln is also possible; better still was firing with thin sticks as long as the fire chamber, and feeding them one by one in its full length.
-Buildups of embers, on the other hand, are not a problem; embers fall down in the air ventilation shaft, which you need to empty from time to time.
+Throwing short sticks deep into the kiln is also possible; better still was firing with thin sticks as long as the fire chamber itself, and feeding them one by one in its full length.
+Buildups of embers, on the other hand, are not a problem; embers fall down into the air ventilation shaft, which you need to empty from time to time.

 In the picture, I start up with some oversized fire-starters for an hour or two, keeping ting steady around 80 degrees, and that is a good drying temperature (but remember, clay has to be bone-dry before putting it in the kiln, this is just to be 100% sure).